 - We are remote, with team members in Colorado, Quebec, Chicago, London, Mexico, Spain, Virginia, Brazil, Utah, and more!
 Most internal communication is also written, and often asynchronous.
 You'll want to be comfortable with not getting an immediate response for everything, but also know when you need to get an immediate response for something.

 - We are an unusually public team; you'd want to be comfortable working in open channels rather than secretively over in a dark corner.

-- This could be a great job for someone who loves Rails, thinks it's the best thing ever, and wants other people to discover how awesome it gets when you serve pages physically closer to your users.
+- This could be a great job for someone who loves Rails and Hotwire, thinks it's the best thing ever, and wants other people to discover how awesome it gets when you serve pages physically closer to your users.

 - We’re a real company – hopefully that goes without saying – and this is a real, according-to-Hoyle full-time job with health care for US employees, flexible vacation time, hardware/phone allowances, the standard stuff.
 The senior level compensation for this role is $160k-$200k USD plus equity.
 We are also looking for some junior level members to join the team.
 So we'd like to hear from you too!

 - Help maintain and improve the initial "Run a Rails App" Getting Started Guide.
 We'll help answer questions about the Fly.io side.